jiwoongjeon89/osticket-prereqs/README.md

 </p>
 <p>
 I am in my virtual machine and before we install osTicket, we need to install and enable IIS in Windows with CGI.
-  To do this, we need to go to ‘Control Panel > Programs > Programs and Features > Turn Windows features On and Off’.
+  \n To do this, we need to go to ‘Control Panel > Programs > Programs and Features > Turn Windows features On and Off’.
-  Then check the box next to Internet Information Services.
+  \n Then check the box next to Internet Information Services.
   We also need to check the box of CGI which is under ‘World Wide Web Services > Application Development Features’
 </p>
 <br />